theJaxon/DevOps_Assignment/README.md

 * After setting up the infrastructure using the provided `infra` role i couldn't SSH into the NAT instance even though SSH is allowed through the attached security group,

+The playbooks to setup kubernetes however were executed on local machines using vagrant instead to avoid the t2.micro limitations
 ---

 ### Deploying DevOps Tools using the created K8s Cluster: